ehennestad/MatBox/README.md

 - **Effortless Packaging**: Package your MATLAB toolbox for easy distribution with minimal configuration.

 Whether you are building your first toolbox or maintaining a complex library, Matbox helps you stay organized, efficient, and focused on writing great code.

+## Requirements
+It is recommended to use MATLAB R2023a or later.
+Toolbox packaging will only work with R2023 or later, other functionality of the toolbox should work with older releases as well.